Social Work & the Criminal Legal System

 The synthesis of my clinical and research experience prepares me for the dual role of researcher and policy-maker and utilizing evidence to advance policy and practice.
 My research interests are vast and include the intersection of micro and macro issues amplified within criminal justice systems including racial, gender and economic justice and human rights.

-D. Michael Applegarth, UCLA
+D. Michael Applegarth, University of Buffalo

 Email: dapplega@buffalo.edu